bytescale/bytescale-upload-widget/README.md

 ### Initialize

-Initialize once at the start of your application:
+Initialize once at the start of your application — required even when using the `data-upload-complete` attribute:

 ```javascript
 // Ignore if installed via a script tag.